MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-edgehtml/get-started.md

 If you [publish this web app as a live site][VisualStudioNodejsTutorialPublishAzureAppService] \(for example, by setting up an [Azure free account][AzureCreateFreeAccount]\), you must ensure your server is configured for HTTPS.
 If you use the [Microsoft Azure App Service][AzureWebApps] to host your site, it is served over HTTPS by default.

-For this guide, you continue using `http://localhost` as a placeholder for a live site served over `https://`.
+For this guide, continue using `http://localhost` as a placeholder for a live site served over `https://`.

 ### Service Workers